 Nei Gong – Internal Principles

-Tai Chi & Qigong principles and movements are explored in depth via a number of core themes that have been developed as a comprehensive framework for learning embodied principles and movement patterns of Tai Chi & Qigong (see below).
+Tai Chi & Qigong principles and movements are explored in depth via a number of core themes that have been developed as a framework for learning and embodying the key principles and movement patterns of Tai Chi & Qigong (see below).
 These more detailed, in-depth exercises are sometimes referred to as ‘Nei Gong’, which means ‘internal cultivation’.

 Tai Chi Forms & Sequences